khaosdoctor/my-notes/node/node-under-the-hood.md

 3. JavaScript
    1. How does it work under the hood?
       1. Callstack
-      2. Heap
+   2. Memory allocation
-      3. Tail Call Optimization
 4. Libuv
    1. What is libuv?
    2. Why do we need it?
    3. EventLoop
-5. Native Modules
-   1. N-API
-   2. FileSystem access through native C++
+   4. Microtasks and Macrotasks
-6. V8
+5. V8
    1. What is v8
    2. Overview
       1. Abstract Syntax Tree using Esprima